 - Specialized mining hardware is called “application-specific integrated circuits,” or ASICs.

 - A Bitcoin mining software to join the Blockchain network.

 How to Start Mining Bitcoin?

 The following steps display the ways to mine bitcoins:

-- Profit calculation: One must, first of all, calculate the profit by taking hardware cost, electricity costs, and bitcoin cost into consideration.
+- Profit calculation: One must, first of all, calculate the profit by taking hardware costs, electricity costs, and bitcoin costs into consideration.

 - Buying the Mining Hardware: After ensuring the feasibility of mining bitcoins, the user must purchase mining hardware like ASICs.